NVHoaiDT/hdt-blog/README.md

 -  Next.js
 -  Framer Motion

-## Quick Start
+## Running Locally

-My blog is live at [NVHoaiDT](nvhoaidt.vercel.app/).
+My blog is live at [NVHoaiDT](https://nvhoaidt.vercel.app/).
 For running locally, follow these steps to set up the project on your machine.

 **Prerequisites**